SAP-samples/kyma-runtime-extension-samples/nextjs-app-with-kyma-eventing/docs/setup/step-7.md

     echo -n '1234567890123456789' | base64
     ```

-## 3. Create a Kubernetes Secret with your Cloudflare API token
+## 3. Create a Kubernetes Secret with your Cloudflare API Token

 1. Use the Base64 encoded token from the above step to update the value of the resource with `data.CLOUDFLARE_API_TOKEN` in the [`./cloudflare/k8s/secret.yaml`](../../cloudflare/k8s/secret.yaml) file.

-2. Create the `cloudflare-credentials` Kubernetes secret in the `conference-registration` namespace.
+2. Create the `cloudflare-credentials` Kubernetes Secret in the `conference-registration` namespace.

    ```shell
    kubectl apply -f ./cloudflare/k8s/secret.yaml